Rooted in scientific research, forest bathing is proving to be one of the most effective antidotes to our modern, technology-driven lifestyles.

 Regular exposure to nature — even 30 minutes a day in a park — can connect you to some of its healing powers.
 Unlike our technology devices, nature connects us with living plants, animals, mountains, oceans, ecosystems, other people, our memories, dreams, and more.
 Turning off your devices and looking at the sky may be the most interesting, powerful action of your day.
 And if you cannot remember the last time you walked barefoot on the grass or really took a closer look at a tree, it’s definitely time for some shinrin-yoku.
 Our walks offer a highly unique, enjoyable, effective way to reconnect with the natural world.

-Shinrin-yoku or Forest Therapy walks focus on slowing down and engaging the senses with the natural world for deep relaxation, pleasure and rejuvenation.
-The walks are composed of a series of invitations to connect with nature, such as meeting a tree, making nature art or listening to a stream.
+Shinrin-yoku or Forest Bathing walks focus on slowing down and engaging the senses with the natural world for deep relaxation, pleasure and rejuvenation.
+The walks are composed of a series of invitations to connect with nature, such as viewing a close up of a tree, making nature art or listening to a stream.
 Walks cover less than a mile, last about 3 hours, and end with a tea ceremony.
 No experience necessary.

-Walks are offered in various places around Stockholm or in other parts of the world, through our networks in Europe, USA, Canada, Australia and New Zealand.
+Walks are offered in various places around Stockholm and other parts of the country and where people ask us to offer forest bathing walks.

 Please send a message for details.